Javadht/Text-Analytics/Assignment2/README.md

 1. Training without stopwords is working better here.
-I believe reducing words caused lack of information needed to develop a good training model. especially in positive and negative recognition, there are stopwords which help model to build better estimation. anIn addition, comments are written very informally, which has provided sentences that can not be recognized easily if we remove stopwords.
+I believe reducing words caused lack of information needed to develop a good training model. especially in positive and negative recognition, there are stopwords which help model to build better estimation.
+In addition, comments are written informally, which has provided sentences that can not be recognized easily if we remove stopwords.
+People try to convey their messages in the fastest way, therefor, removing words from already brief written senteces doesn't work.